BirdLife Cyprus

 BirdLife Cyprus (BLC) is an environmental non-governmental organisation dedicated to the conservation of birds and their habitats on the island of Cyprus in the eastern Mediterranean, for which it is the BirdLife International partner organisation.
 The emblem of BLC is the Cyprus wheatear, which is an endemic species (it breeds only on the island).

 History

-BirdLife Cyprus was formed in 2003 through the merger of two Cyprus Ornithological Societies, and now has offices in Strakka, Nicosia.
+BirdLife Cyprus was formed in 2003 through the merger of two Cyprus Ornithological Societies, and now has offices in Kato Deftera, Nicosia.
 It is the national partner of BirdLife International, a global partnership of nature conservation organisations working in more than one hundred countries worldwide.

 BirdLife Cyprus is currently the most active conservation organisation in Cyprus, running campaigns against illegal bird trapping and poaching.
 Other activities include the designation and protection of Important Bird Areas as Special Protection Areas, as well as campaigns in the area of agriculture, education and awareness-raising.

 Activities

 Activities include an ongoing campaign against the illegal bird trapping of wild birds, the protection of Important Bird Areas, the establishment of Special Protection Areas under the European Union's Birds Directive, and the promotion of environmentally friendly agriculture.

 BirdLife Cyprus campaigns at both local and European levels on behalf of birds and their habitats here Cyprus: